 2. We Will Rock You, Sydney Style

 The adventure doesn’t have to end once you’ve completed your BridgeClimb.
 Make a day of it by hanging out at The Rocks, the birthplace of modern Sydney.
 This fascinating neighbourhood offers plenty of Easter family activities everyone will love.

 Explore the cobblestoned paths and historic laneways, ferry-watch on Circular Quay, or grab lunch at one of the many places to eat.
 Pancake on the Rocks and The Australian Heritage Hotel have fabulous kid-friendly menus (plus the infamous ‘Coat of Arms’ emu and kangaroo pizza at the Australian!), while Guylian Café around the corner is a great place to indulge in sweet sugary treats throughout the Easter 2021 holidays.

-Last summer’s bushfires have taken their toll on many of our country towns.
+2019/2020 summer’s bushfires took their toll on many of our country towns.
 One way to show your support this Easter – and have a fun holiday too – is to swap an overseas trip for a local one, right here in Sydney’s backyard.
 There are plenty of wonderful destinations close to Sydney to choose from: go fruit picking at one of the orchards in Bilpin west of Sydney, relax by the beach at Shoalhaven, or visit the Southern Highlands for a family-friendly farm stay.